-In the Minor Spring Festival, old couplets and paper-cuts from the previous Spring Festival are taken down and new window decorations, New Year’s posters, and auspicious decorations are pasted up.
+In the Minor Spring Festival, old couplets and paper-cuts from the previous Spring Festival are taken down, and new window decorations, New Year’s posters, and auspicious decorations are pasted up.

 The New Year Eve on the lunar calendar: on the 30th of the twelfth month of the lunar year.
-Time of enjoy a New Year’s Eve dinner and defending the beast “Sui岁” together with your family.
+Time to enjoy a New Year’s Eve dinner and defending the beast “Sui岁” together with your family.

 Differences: activities in this evening when people stay up very late to welcome the New Year

 On New Year’s Eve, the whole family gathered together for a New Year’s Eve dinner.
 The elders distributed the New Year’s Eve red envelopes to the children for good luck, and the whole family stayed together to watch the New Year Gala.
 The festival atmosphere will reach to peak at midnight with the firecracker and fireworks bombing.
 On New Year’s Eve, both adults and children must speak auspicious words, not bad words.
 Besides, the lights are generally not turned off at home throughout the night, especially in the rooms where they sacrifice and worship their ancestors.

 In the south, there is a custom of surrounding a furnace on New Year’s Eve.
 The family sat around the stove after a New Year’s Eve dinner to keep warm, eating melon seeds, watching New Year’s Gala, and chatting at the same time.
 Most of the talk will be telling the ups and downs of the year.